 Scope

 This policy applies to all teaching staff at Laine Theatre Arts, including full-time and part-time employed staff.
+Freelance staff are not subject to formal teaching observations and therefore do not fall within the scope of this policy, However, individual Heads of Departments should carry out quality checks to ensure material is being appropriately delivered and that students are fully engaged with their learning.